lib-uoguelph-ca/intro-to-python/_steps/extending.md

 ### Why Don't We Just Import Everything?

 A good way to think of this is to think of our Python environment as our workbench and the Python modules as our tools.
 If you've only got to drill a hole in a board, there's no reason you'd need your soldering iron, jackhammer, or table saw to get the work done.
 Getting all those tools out will just waste time, and they'll clutter up your workbench.
 The Python environment works in the same way.
 The more modules we import, the more bloated and cluttered our code and memory will be.
-This results in code that takes up more memory and runs more slowly.
+This results in code that is less efficient and runs more slowly.

 </div>